tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-10-24-exposure-of-wp-config-php.md

 As you can see, most of them had their own download function like `download.php`.
 Typical OMG <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/1f631.png)
-</span> code in there are like this :
+</span> code in there are like this:

 {% highlight php %}
 <?php